Individual Therapy & Psychotherapy

 Continuing therapy helps tackle the root cause of addiction in patients and provides coping mechanisms.
 These mechanisms grant patients coping skills during this challenging time while integrating back into everyday life.

-The health professionals monitor withdrawal symptoms and the reactions to medications.
+Health professionals monitor withdrawal symptoms and reactions to medications.
 For instance, methadone can’t be prescribed but administered.
 Methadone has powerful effects on individuals if taken home without professional monitoring.
 The process isn’t only physical but psychological concerning mental illnesses that might’ve gradually developed.

 Overall, aftercare is a crucial aspect of addiction treatment.
 It positively affects how a person thinks about drugs and alcohol since these substances negatively impact the brain.